DNA64/SuperHakchi/README.md

 This guide may look overwhelming to some but as always I try to guide you through every step of the way, in as much detail as possible, so that anyone can follow my guides.
 If you don't already have [Notepad++](https://notepad-plus-plus.org/) installed, I highly recommend it!
 This guide assumes you do.
 If you don't just use any text editor.

+**Update:**
+This guide assumings you're using using the Official Hakchi2 Web Installer, not a modifed version.
+Please keep this in mind when having issues.

 #### Installing a custom kernel on your SNES Classic for ftp access
 1. Download, Install and Launch Hakchi2 2.18 using the 2.17d [hakchi2_web_installer.exe](https://github.com/ClusterM/hakchi2/releases).